Graham · Fife & Perthshire

 - How hard is Creag Ruadh?

-- Creag Ruadh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 584m of ascent and takes most walkers 3-6 hours.
-Terrain: Hydro tracks and quad lines reach surprisingly high before giving way to mat-grass and reddish schist scree.
+- We grade Creag Ruadh at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 584m of climbing; allow 3-6 hours.
+Ground conditions: Hydro tracks and quad lines reach surprisingly high before giving way to mat-grass and reddish schist scree.

-- When is the best time to climb Creag Ruadh?
+- What's the best month to climb Creag Ruadh?

-- Is there mobile signal on Creag Ruadh?
+- Will I get phone signal on Creag Ruadh?

 - Patchy in Glen Lyon — occasional signal on the upper shoulder toward Loch Tay